hendrikbgr/YandexMail-Account-Creator/README.md

 ## To Do List

 * Add random username and password. ✅
+* Print account details to in console ✅
 * Use 10 Minute Mail Api for verification and recovery email
+* Create requirements.txt file for easy installation
-* Print account details to in console ✅
+* Add more information to console when running